 Capricorn rules the bones, joints, knees and teeth.

-For most of us on planet Earth, the Capricorn season falls in wintertime.
+For most of us, Capricorn season coincides with wintertime.
 Visualize deep green jungle wonderlands to combat seasonal depression, clinomania (excessive desire to stay in bed) or other winter maladies.
 Breathe deeply from a seated position and send roots into the earth.
 Imagine yourself as an earth goddess, rainforest native, jaguar warrior or any earth archetype which speaks to you – maybe you are a tree-climbing goat.
 See your body as an organic entity, covered in leaves, moss, branches, sprouting flowers, misted in dew, growing into the earth and out in all directions.
 Surrounding you is an earthen scene straight out of your wildest dreams.
 Do you hear birds?
 Animals scurrying?
 Wind in the trees?
 Raindrops?
 Smell the rich earth with your inhale, breathing in the bounty of Gaia.
-Other options include just sitting in silence and stillness to best capture the earthen element of Capricorn.
+Other options include just sitting in silence and stillness to best capture the earthen element of Capricorn, or meditating on the root chakra (muladhara) with a warm red light encompassing the tip of the spine, legs and and low abdomen.

 Santosha (breath of contentment) / Bhramari